PavanRangani/docs/docs/prd/legal-entities/foundation.md

 ## Edit General

 - When entity type is changed, system shows warning if existing roles are not applicable to newly selected Entity type.
   - For e.g current Entity type is Trust and under governance Trustees are added.
-So now when user change Entity type fo C-Corporation, Directors are not applicable in C-Corporation.
+So now when user change Entity type to C-Corporation, Trustee are not applicable in C-Corporation.
 So it will show warning message to user.
+- `State of Formation`, `UBI`, `Registered Agent`  3 fields of General Information and `Contact Information` section is not applicable in the DAF entity type.

 ### UI Requirement

 - Mockups of Edit General //TO DO
-- Error Message: `Governance roles which are not applicable to C-Corporation will auto removed`
+- Warning Message: `Governance roles which are not applicable to C-Corporation will auto removed`.
+- Show Warning Message when user change entity type to DAF : `Governance roles or Contact information which are not applicable to DAF will auto removed`.